razor-network/docs-v2/docs/razor-go/commands/expose-metrics.md

 1. In `docker-compose.yml` uncomment ports for `alertmanager` and `vmalert`.
 2. Configure the firewall to allow access to ports `8880` and `9093`.

-3. Check you get alerts on Vmalert via `http://<host_address>:8880/vmalert/alerts`. vmalert is configured to scrap in every 2min.
+3. Check you get alerts on Vmalert via http://<host_address>:8880/vmalert/alerts.
+Vmalert is configured to scrap every 2 minutes, and fetch the latest alerts.

-4. If you see an alert in vmalert then look into alertmanager `http://<host_address>:9093/#/alerts?`, if you see alerts in there but you didn't get one then probably you need to check your webhook.
+4. If you see an alert in vmalert then look into alertmanager http://<host_address>:9093/#/alerts?, if you see alerts there but you didn't get one this could indicate an issue with your webhook.